miking-lang/miking-benchmarks/README.md

 * A sequence of possible `command` entries for specifying how to run programs in the runtime.
 A `command` entry specifies:
   - A list of `required-executables` (optional).
-  - A template `command`, where any occurrence of the string "{argument}" is replaced by what was specified in a benchmark of dataset configuration file.
+  - A template `command`, where any occurrence of the string "{argument}" is to be replaced by the `argument` entry from in a benchmark or dataset configuration file.
-  - A template `build-command` (optional), again where "{argument}" is to be replaced.
+  - A template `build-command` (optional): how to compile the benchmark.
+Again where "{argument}" is to be replaced.

   The first command entry that has all required executables will be chosen.

 The `runtime` directory contains several examples of runtime configuration